-Like flood events, landslide types with a rapid onset can be considered as an-extreme events.
-Hereby, extreme does not necessarily refer to the size of the displaced landslide volumes - also small landslides might be considered as extreme in terms of potential consequences.
-While it is possible to continuously monitor and forecast regular streamflow, extreme events are scarce which makes model calibration and, consequently, forecasting a real challenge.
+Like flood events, landslide types with a rapid onset can be considered extreme events.
+Thus, extreme does not necessarily refer to the size of the displaced landslide volumes - also, small landslides might be considered extreme in terms of potential consequences.
+While it is possible to continuously monitor and forecast regular streamflow, extreme events are scarce, which makes model calibration and consequently forecasting a real challenge.
 We argue that this is even more so the case for landslides as there are no directly observable target variables to be monitored at a regional scale.
-Landslide models can only be calibrated on a case by case basis.
+Landslide models can only be calibrated on a case-by-case basis.
 Shallow landslides are one of the most common landslide types (van Asch et al., 1999).
-While they occur quite in abundance when looking at their spatial distribution, they are typically low-frequency events.
-And most of them do occur in so called 'low-risk' environments as defined by Klimeš et al. (2017): low annual frequency of landslides; the majority of the landslides are of small size and are low impact events.
+While they occur in abundance when looking at their spatial distribution, they are typically lowfrequency events.
+And most of them do occur in so called "low-risk" environments as defined by Klimeš et al. (2017): low annual frequency of landslides; the majority of the landslides are of small size and are low-impact events.
 Due to the scarcity of such extreme events, Collier (2007) argues that such events may lie outside of what model calibration is capable of providing for forecasting approaches.
-Therefore, it is very difficult to calibrate a model for future use, as it can be only continually evaluated in the light of the most recent data (Oreskes et al., 1994, Challinor et al., 2014).
+Therefore, it is very difficult to calibrate a model for future use, as it can only be continually evaluated in light of the most recent data (Oreskes et al., 1994; Challinor et al., 2014).
 It is beyond the scope of the present paper to propose new approaches for the calibration and validation of regional landslide forecasting models.
-However, we think that, at least to some extent, the experiences of continuous local scale monitoring system might be able to facilitate the calibration process for regional scale applications; however, additional research is required.
+However, we think that, at least to some extent, the experiences of continuous local-scale monitoring systems might be able to facilitate the calibration process for regional-scale applications; however, additional research is required.